|Degrees:||D.Phil. (Oxford); J.D. (Ottawa); M.A. (University of British Columbia); Hon. B.A.(Queen’s)|

 He can be followed on Twitter @seankrichmond

 Unbound in War?
-International Law in Canada and Britain’s Participation in the Korean War and Afghanistan Conflict (forthcoming with the University of Toronto Press, 2020).
+International Law in Canada and Britain’s Participation in the Korean War and Afghanistan Conflict (University of Toronto Press, August 2021), 274 pages.

 “Unbound in War?
-International Law and Britain’s Participation in the Korean War”, Asian Journal of International Law (Cambridge University Press, April 2020).
+International Law and Britain’s Participation in the Korean War”, Asian Journal of International Law, 10/2 (Cambridge University Press, 2020) at 233-260.

 “Introduction: The Politics of International Criminal Law”, International Criminal Law Review, co-authored with Holly Cullen and Philipp Kastner, 18/6 (Brill, 2018) at 907-927.